7Block Labs

 Detecting MEV in Your Protocol: A Comprehensive Guide for Blockchain Innovators

-Unlock the power to identify and mitigate MEV risks in your blockchain protocol with cutting-edge detection strategies and best practices.
+Learn how to identify and handle MEV risks in your blockchain protocol with the newest detection methods and best practices.

 Introduction

-This guide dives deep into practical, expert-level methods for detecting MEV activity within your protocol, with concrete examples, innovative detection techniques, and actionable best practices.
+This guide dives deep into practical, expert-level methods for identifying MEV activity in your protocol.
+You'll come across real-world examples, new detection techniques, and some solid best practices that you can totally implement.

 What is MEV and Why Does It Matter?